vpsfreecz/vpsadminos/osctl-image/man/man8/osctl-image.8.md

 `bin/runner` image build *build-id* *work-dir* *install-dir* *name* Build image *name* to directory *install-dir*.
 Temporary files can be saved to *work-dir*. *build-id* should be used when creating temporary directories or files as a unique identifier.
+Custom container config can be placed at *install-dir*`/container.yml`.

 ### bin/test interface
 `bin/test image run` *image* *test* *ctid*